aurule/npc/README.md

 The `init` command creates the basic directories that NPC expects to find.
 Every directory under the `paths` key in the settings file is created, along with the special `.npc` directory.

+Init creates a new campaign settings file inside of `.npc` with the campaign name.
+This defaults to the name of the current directory, so change it as needed.

 Options:

 * `--types`: Within `paths.characters`, create every directory in the `type_paths` key.